 - If you visit pacer.uscourts.gov by clicking on a link from another website, the address of the referral site.

 This information is used solely for the purpose of evaluating and maintaining our site and is not used for associating search terms or patterns of site navigation with individual users.
 From this information, we learn what users like and need; what kind of technology they are using; how often they visit; and other valuable information that helps us to offer our visitors the best site possible.
 Pacer.uscourts.gov may anonymize and provide this information to third party entities for the purposes of research analysis.

 Information You Provide

-If you choose to provide us with personal information, perhaps to be placed on our mailing list or to request additional information via our Contact Us page, it will be used only for the purpose(s) you state.
-We collect such information only to respond to your requests.
+If you choose to provide us with personal information to be added to an email list, submit information through our Contact Us page, or submit feedback on the website, it will be used only for the purpose(s) you state.
+We collect such information only to respond to your requests or improve the website.
 We do not share that information with others, and we do not collect information for commercial marketing.

 For site security purposes and to ensure that this service remains available to all users, this government computer system employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.

 Anyone using this system expressly consents to such monitoring and is advised that if such monitoring reveals evidence of possible abuse or criminal activity, such evidence may be provided to appropriate law enforcement officials.

 Unauthorized attempts to upload or change information on this server are strictly prohibited and may be punishable by law, including the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act of 1996.

 If you have any questions or concerns, please contact us.